 Who Benefits from Telemedicine?

-Both patients and health care providers located far from large cities or in rural areas can benefit greatly from telemedicine.
+Both patients and health care providers throughout the region and abroad benefit greatly from telemedicine.

 |For patients, UPMC's Telemedicine Program provides: